 To run a campaign simply

-- Tap or your profile picture in the bottom right.
+- Tap the account button or your profile picture in the bottom right.

 - Tap Edit Profile > Add Fundraiser > Raise Money.